Client:

 {↑} A building with history, now it’s the new kid on the BLOK.

-{↑} Custom typography inspired by the shape of the building and its many edges.
+{↑} Custom typography inspired by the building’s footprint and its distinctive network of edges and angles.

 {↑} Communal 5th floor roof terrace.